facepunch01/wifi-fix/README.md

 # wifi-fix
-A wifi patcher for the surface go 1 and 2 only tested on opensuse but probably works on arch just place board.bin and board-2.bin at ~/Documents
+A wifi patcher for the surface go 1 and 2 only tested on opensuse but probably works on arch